Achievable logoAchievable logo

 Additional specifications

 When working with a customer to place an order, registered representatives must submit order tickets.
-The representative describes the type of order, how many shares it covers, the time frame of the order, and other various specifications on the ticket.
-Some of those specifications include:
+The ticket describes the order type, the number of shares, the order’s time frame, and any special instructions.
+Common special instructions include:

 All or none (AON)